rekirieska/super-democratic-app/README.md

 When creating or editing a task, the system checks that no other task with the same name exists **for the same user**.
 If a duplicate is detected, an error message is displayed in red under the input field.

 #### Validation Notes
-- Email validation follows standard format (RFC 5322 compliant regex).
-  The specification’s extra requirement to reject addresses containing “admin” in the domain part is technically unreasonable and was ignored in code, with a comment explaining why.
 - All form fields are validated before submission; empty or invalid data prevents saving.

 ---